CCIE Wireless V2.0 Workbook / Lab Package

 This Package includes remote lab access for five days, schedule individually or consecutively.
 You will be able to immerse yourself in hands-on lab configurations exercises and be able to check your configurations against the detailed step by step lab breakdown provided for each lab.

-You may also be interested in our CCIE Wireless V2.0 Lab Bootcamp (CCIEWL). that is designed around the experience acquired through successfully achieving the CCIE Wireless certification.
+You may also be interested in our !FL-CCIEWL. that is designed around the experience acquired through successfully achieving the CCIE Wireless certification.
 You will experience 5 full days of lab exercises and gain valuable tips and feedback based on the results of your configuration and time to complete.

 Who should attend